 Learn more about how Square POS works and how much Square charges in fees.

 #7.
-Adding fees into product prices
+Adding fees into service prices

 One common way businesses handle Square processing fees is by building them into the prices of their products or services.
 This means adjusting the prices customers see to include the fees, so they end up covering those costs with their purchases.
 It’s like when you buy something, the price you see already includes the extra charge for processing payments.